kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     * For a Linux host, simply install and start Docker (e.g. `sudo systemctl start docker`):
         * For an example, see <https://docs.docker.com/engine/install/fedora/>

+The image is about 20GB.
+If you plan to run this in a classroom setting, consider performing the post-installation steps beforehand which includes downloading the image.

 ### podman post-installation steps

 1. On macOS and Windows: